-3.5 LINE STATUS REGISTER
+3.5 Line Status Register

-This 8-bit read and write register provides status information to the CPU concerning the data transfer.
-Its contents are indicated in Table 3-2 and are described below.
+This 8-bit read only register provides status information to the CPU concerning the data transfer.
+Its contents are indicated in table 3-2 and are described below.

 Bit 0: This bit is the Receiver Data Ready (DR) indicator.
 Bit 0 is set to a logic 1 whenever a complete incoming character has been received and transferred into the Receiver Buffer Register, or to the RCVR FIFO (when in FIFO Mode).
-Bit 0 will be reset to a logic 0 by the CPU reading the data in the Receiver Buffer Register (for Character Mode).
+Bit 0 will be reset to a logic 0 either by the CPU reading the data in the Receiver Buffer Register (for Character Mode) or by writing a logic 0 into it from the CPU.

-In FIFO Mode, Receiver Data Ready is set when the receiver shift register is loaded into the FIFO and reset when the receiver FIFO is empty.
+In FIFO Mode Receiver Data Ready is set when the receiver shift register is loaded into the FIFO and reset when the receiver FIFO is empty.